Search Free St. Clair County Records: Court, Divorce, Arrests & More

 There are a lot of steps before a Digital ID is issued, including providing personal information and notarizing documents in some cases.
 The first step is to click on the green button on the Digital ID homepage.
 Citizens with a Digital ID can create a CHIRP account and search the criminal history of anyone in Illinois.

-If a concerned citizen needs to perform a search on the federal level, PACER – Public Access to Court Electronic Records is a useful platform.13 It also requires that users create an account so they can access services.
+If a concerned citizen needs to perform a search on the federal level, Public Access to Court Electronic Records (PACER) is a useful platform.13 It also requires that users create an account so they can access services.
 This is a free tool.

-For those looking for information about those who’ve committed sexual crimes in St. Clair County, it’s important to mention that the St. Clair Sheriff’s Office makes a sex offender search available to all citizens.
+For those looking for information about those who’ve committed sexual crimes in St. Clair County, it’s important to mention that the St. Clair Sheriff’s Office makes a Sex Offender Search available to all citizens.
 Anyone can utilize it to become aware of convicted sex offenders near their places of work or residence.

 Searches can be done by address, name, and even for non-compliant offenders.